boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

     contained the respective IPv6 extension header, the value of the corresponding bit is 0.
 The IPv6 EH associated with each bit is provided in  [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-This IE is used only when when the observed extension headers are in the 0-31 range.
+This IE is used only when the observed extension headers are in the 0-31 range.
 : If the observed EHs exceeds that range,
     ipv6ExtensionHeadersFull Information Element MUST be used